lgeurts/lgeurts.github.io/_posts/2022-03-29-what-is-serverless-computing.md

 Serverless let's you run code, manage data, and integrate business applications without managing any servers because the CSP will handle these tasks for you.

-As for cost efficiency, in contrast with VMs and containers, serverless services don't run continuously.
+Speaking about cost efficiency, in contrast with VMs and containers, serverless services don't run continuously.
 A serverless setup will only run when it's invoked and will afterwards release all computing capacity.
 This is the reason why a serverless architecture is the most cost-effective way since you won’t have to pay for idle time.